Curved Page Divider

 George Floyd and how to talk to a child who needs answers

-According to child psychologist Dr. Beverly Daniel Tatum, it's important, to begin by discussing the unfairness of racism against people of African American descent in our society and why it's important to work together to make it different.
+According to child psychologist Dr. Beverly Daniel Tatum, it's essential to begin by discussing the unfairness of racism against people of African American descent in our society and why it's essential to work together to make it different.
 While giving a reason for the protests may be complex, parents may consider not talking about "the what," but focusing on "the why."
-She recommends that parents should share why they are upset about what has happened.
+She recommends that parents share with their children why they are upset about what has happened.

 ✔ Racial biases may arise in babies as young as six to nine months old